 You may also enjoy a self-guided tour of Boise's public art collection using our interactive map or by downloading a public art brochure.
 You may also request one or the series at email@example.com.

 Partnerships with talented artists, historians and hundreds of passionate citizens help build the remarkable Collections under the curation and care of the City of Boise.
 It’s never been so easy to browse and search the City’s growing collection of public art.
 Browse the Collections online!

 WHAT'S NEXT ?

-With an upsurge in capital construction, an unprecedented expansion of the Public Art collection is set for 2017 – with 30+ new projects and 37 new traffic boxes.
-Look for public art at the new Bown Crossing Library, (4) new Fire Stations, the re-designed Rhodes Skate Park, the Downtown Main Street Transit Station, the Boise WaterShed educational center, Broadway Bridge, Broadway Freeway overpass, and the redesigned City Hall Plaza.
+With an upsurge in capital construction, an unprecedented expansion of the Public Art collection is set for 2018 – with 20+ new projects and 18 new traffic boxes.
+Look for public art at the James Castle House, on Vista Avenue, the new Gorongosa Exhibit at Zoo Boise, the Broad Street Festival Block, temporary projects during Treefort Music Fest, in the City's neighborhoods, and various other locations throughout the City.

-Private developers are encouraged to commission and fund artists to create and install public art within new construction projects.
-Collectors, philanthropists, and developers seeking to connect with Boise artists, please contact Karen Bubb for consultation or direction.
+Private developers are encouraged to commission and fund artists to create and install public art within new construction projects or on privately owned property.
+Collectors, philanthropists, and developers seeking to connect with Boise artists, please contact Stephanie Johnson for consultation or direction.

 We offer monthly Public Art Walking Tours of the downtown area from April through October, but we are also happy to provide private tours to schools, organizations, and other groups.
 If you'd like to schedule a tour, please contact us.